AltaArts/Gimp_Integration--Prism-Plugin/README.md

 The Gimp log may be viewed by opening the directory with the "open Log" button in Settings->DCCs->Gimp.
 The log will update until it reaches the max size limit set in settings, and then will be renamed to "_OLD" with a maximum of those two files.
-By default, the logs are saved in the root directory of the Gimp plugin and you can change the save location in the settings.
+By default, the logs are saved in the Gimp plugin directory and you can change the save location in the settings.
+<br/><br/>

 ### **Exporting**